spack/spack/lib/spack/docs/basic_usage.rst

 <https://www.python.org>`_ are typically installed in the
 ``$prefix/lib/python-2.7/site-packages`` directory.

-Spack has support for this type of installation as well.
-In Spack, a package that can live inside the prefix of another package is called an *extension*.
+Spack supports this type of installation as well.
+A package that can live inside the prefix of another package is called an *extension*.
 Suppose you have Python installed like so:

 .. code-block:: console